purcell/disable-mouse/README.md

 After writing this, I found [handoff](https://github.com/rejeep/handoff.el), which has a similar goal, but aims for more annoyance and frivolity.

+[inhibit-mouse](https://github.com/jamescherti/inhibit-mouse.el) provides only a global mode, but it works by using `input-decode-map`, which gives better results overall, particularly for `evil` users.
+These days you should probaby prefer that package to this one.

 ## About